 After a utility patent or design patent (non-provisional patent) application is filed, the patent undergoes examination by an Examining Attorney for the United States Patent and Trademark Office (USPTO).
-During review, the assigned Examiner may reject and/or object to the patent application “as written”.
-This is a typical occurrence during examination.
-When this occurs, the USPTO will issue what is known as an “Office Action”.
-Office Actions are official communications from the USPTO concerning an inventor’s patent application.
+During review, the assigned Examiner may reject and/or object to the patent.When an Office Action is received, it’s crucial to review it and respond within the given deadline carefully.
+Neglecting to do so changes the patent application status from ‘patent-pending’ to ‘abandoned’.

 When an Office Action is received, it should be carefully reviewed and responded to within the stated deadline.
 Failure to respond within the stated deadline will result in a status change of the patent application from ‘patent-pending’ to ‘abandonment’.